How to articles for the Graphics pipeline

 Demonstrates how to draw a sprite by using the SpriteBatch class.

-Demonstrates how to draw a foreground and background sprite using the SpriteBatch class, where only part of the foreground sprite masks the background.
+- How To Draw A Sprite Background - Demonstrates how to draw a foreground and background sprite using the SpriteBatch class, where only part of the foreground sprite masks the background.

 -